Detecting Multimedia Generated by Large AI Models: A Survey: Acknowledgments

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography} [{ }] {Li Lin} received the B.S. degree in communication engineering from Chongqing University, China, in 2020.
-She is a master student in the Department of Computer and Information Technology, Purdue University in Indianapolis.
-She is also a Ph.D. student in the Department of Computer Science, Purdue University in Indianapolis.
+She is a Ph.D. student in the Department of Computer Science, Purdue University.
 Her research interests include computer vision, digital media forensics, and deep learning. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }] {Neeraj Gupta} received the B.S. degree in Technology from the Indian Institute of Technology Kanpur, in 2019.
-He is a master student in the Department of Computer and Information Technology, Purdue University in Indianapolis.
+He is a master student in the Department of Computer Science, Purdue University in Indianapolis.
 His research interests include machine learning, computer vision, and digital media forensics. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }] {Yue Zhang} received the B.S. degree in network engineering from Anhui Jianzhu University, Hefei, China, in 2023.
 She is a master student in the School of Software, Nanchang University, Nanchang, China.
 Her research interests mainly include digital forensics, machine learning, and digital image processing. \end{IEEEbiography}